Adult Social Care Services

 Social care services for adults and their carers

-Adults and Communities provides social care services for adults over the age of 18.
+Birmingham City Council provide social care services for adults over the age of 18, who live within Birmingham and their carers.

 Easy to find information and advice about adult social care